The Behavioural Insights Team: Nudging towards positive change

-The Behavioural Insights Team (‘BIT’), often referred to as the ‘Nudge Unit,’ is a pioneering institution that operates at the crossroads of behavioural science, public policy and social impact.
-Established in 2010, BIT is a UK-based organisation renowned for its innovative approach to addressing complex societal challenges through the application of behavioural insights.
+The Behavioural Insights Team, also referred to as the ‘Nudge Unit’ or 'BIT' is a pioneering institution that operates at the crossroads of behavioural science, public policy and social impact.
+Established in 2010, the Behavioural Insights Team UK is an organisation renowned for its innovative approach to addressing complex societal challenges through the application of behavioural insights.

 Projects in the financial sector

-Within the financial sector, BIT undertakes projects aimed at addressing critical issues related to consumer behaviour, financial literacy and decision-making.
-Their projects often revolve around:
+Within the financial sector, the Nudge Unit undertakes projects aimed at addressing critical issues related to consumer behaviour, financial literacy and decision-making.
+Nudge unit examples often include projects focusing on:

-Savings and investment: BIT collaborates with financial institutions to design strategies that encourage saving and responsible investment.
+Savings and investment: They collaborates with financial institutions to design strategies that encourage saving and responsible investment.
 By understanding the psychological factors at play, they develop interventions to promote sound financial decisions.

-Debt management: BIT's research in this sector helps individuals better manage their debt, offering insights into effective communication strategies that prevent financial distress.
+Debt management: Their research in this sector helps individuals better manage their debt, offering insights into effective communication strategies that prevent financial distress.

-Retirement planning: In partnership with pension providers and regulatory bodies, BIT devises interventions to boost retirement savings and promote informed decision-making regarding pension contributions.
+Retirement planning: In partnership with pension providers and regulatory bodies, they devise interventions to boost retirement savings and promote informed decision-making regarding pension contributions.

 Cross-sector impact

-While BIT is renowned for its work in the financial sector, they don’t work in this domain alone.
+While the Nudge Unit is renowned for its work in the financial sector, they don’t just work in this domain.
 Their reach extends across a number sectors, including healthcare, education, energy and public policy.
-They collaborate with a diverse range of stakeholders, from government agencies to private businesses to tackle a wide variety of challenges.
+They collaborate with a diverse range of stakeholders, from government agencies to private businesses, to tackle a wide variety of challenges.

 Using research for business benefits

-Improve product design: Insights from BIT enable businesses to craft products and services that align with consumers' preferences and decision-making patterns.
+Improve product design: Insights from BIT help businesses to craft products and services that align with consumers' preferences and decision-making patterns

-PayCaptain and BIT working together to break down barriers for better saving outcomes
+PayCaptain and the Behavioural Insights Team working together to break down barriers for better saving outcomes

-In September 2022, PayCaptain engaged with BIT to understand the sentiments of existing and potential users of the PayCaptain app towards the app helping them achieve greater financial resilience.
+In September 2022, PayCaptain engaged with the Nudge Unit to understand the sentiments of existing and potential users of the PayCaptain payroll app towards the app helping them achieve greater financial resilience with a save first, spend later approach.

-The goal of the project was to develop an evidence-based platform to support employees in building greater financial resilience, making it as easy as possible for them to build savings and contribute meaningfully to their workplace pension.
+The goal of the project was to develop an evidence-based platform to support employees in building greater financial resilience through payroll, making it as easy as possible for them to build savings and contribute meaningfully to their future finances and pension, accessible though the pensions dashboard on the PayCaptain mobile payroll app.

 Through this evidence-based research, BIT assisted PayCaptain with the design and testing of SmartPay, PayCaptain’s new functionality developed specifically to help employees build greater financial resilience.

-BIT made recommendations during the project, based on research, testing and their knowledge of behavioural biases that impact people’s ability to save.
+BIT made recommendations during the project, based on research, testing and their knowledge of behavioural biases that impact people’s ability to save through HMRC recognised payroll software.
 Their recommendations had the goal of making good financial decision-making easy, prompting it at personally relevant, timely moments.
 These prompts are communicated without irritating users or taking away their freedom to choose a different course of action if they decide that it’s not right for them.

 Key recommendations from BIT for PayCaptain’s SmartPay functionality were: